This recipe was developed in partnership with Smith’s. (and my mom!)

-Smoked sausage, a main player in this gumbo recipe, is easy.
-It’s already been cooked and it comes ready to eat.
-You just want to warm it up and brown it a bit for extra flavor.
+Smoked sausage, a main player in this gumbo recipe, is easy to work with since it’s already cooked (it’s slowly smoked before being packaged) and comes ready to eat.
+You just need to warm it up and brown it a bit for extra flavor.

-The veggies are easy too.
-You want to soften those to remove their crunchy texture and help them release their flavors (and vitamins!) into the broth.
+Veggies are easy too.
+You just want to soften those to remove their crunchy texture and help them release their flavors (and vitamins!) into the broth.